xaprb/story/exampleSite/content/slides/adirondack/index.md

 - col: use together with col-2 and col-3
 - col-2 and col-3: all but the first element in the slide is laid out in the specified number of columns
+- compact: scales down font sizes and slide left/right padding
+- roomy: scales up font sizes (but doesn't change padding)
+- shelf: renders H1 background so H2/H3 can sit on top of it
+- no-footer: don't display footer content such as slide numbers

 Additionally, there are the following utility classes: